Released in:

 Snowbreak doesn't really have much in the way of endgame content where dps actually matters, but Longyan is an extremely strong Thermal dps in endgame content.

-...Although this does have the caveat that she'll probably be supported by Phantasia, who deals Frost damage, and then probably Nightglow, who deals Electric damage.
+...Although this does have the caveat that she'll probably be supported by Phantasia, who deals Frost damage, and then potentially Nightglow, who deals Electric damage, or Aquila, who deals Kinetic-damage.

 If you want a pure-Thermal damage team, you'll probably use Longyan + Celestial Swan + Starshine/Eatchel/Little Sunshine, which is notably worse than teams with Phantasia.

-Longyan deals Thermal ballistic damage, whereas the previous queen of Thermal dps; Fenny - Pureheart, deals mostly skill damage, so they're aren't always comparible.
+Longyan deals Thermal ballistic damage, whereas the previous queen of Thermal dps; Fenny - Pureheart, deals mostly skill damage, so they're aren't always comparable.

-Like the Acacia vs Clarina comparison last patch, the difference isn't that amazing, and Fenny is still good enough that if you already have a lot of investment into Pureheart then Longyan isn't going to offer a significant improvement.
+Like the Acacia vs Clarina comparison last patch, the difference isn't that amazing, and Fenny is still good enough that if you already have a lot of investment into Pureheart then Longyan isn't going to offer a significant improvement, although since Longyan will probably be supported by Tess, and is thus also affected by the bosses Frost Resistance, comparisons can quickly get more complicated, and are far less simple than comparisons between new and old operatives have been in the past.

-For casual content, I feel like Longyan is a pretty poor choice.
+For casual content, I feel like Longyan is a poor choice.

 Sure, she can do good single-target dps as well as doing well against groups, and she can swap between single-target and AoE dps extremely easily, but her in-combat mobility is so terrible that I don't really feel I can recommend her for casual content.

-You don't need extremely high dps for casual content, so operatives that can move around very quickly can work a lot better, for example Katya - Dawnwing.
+You don't need extremely high dps for casual content, so operatives that can move around very quickly usually work a lot better, for example Katya - Dawnwing.

 Much like Mia - Starchaser, she feels like she uses a lot of mechanics we've seen in previous operatives, but in a new way, and I feel the way they've been assembled does make her unique, and she is strong without being overpowered.

-I think her mobility is so low that it does detract from the fun of using her, but I'll still use her when I need either a strong thermal dps or an operative who can effortlessly swap between single-target and AoE dps.
+I think her mobility is so low that it does detract from the fun of using her, but she's still a good choice when you need either a strong thermal dps or an operative who can effortlessly swap between single-target and AoE dps, which is something of a niche role, but that's fine.
+Not every operative needs to be the best at everything, and in fact it's better if each operative is ideal at only a few things and isn't a master of everything.